First Look at Walt Disney Animation Studios Short 'Far From the Tree' -

 Read: ‘Encanto’ Toy Leak Provides First Look at Characters

+In an exclusive interview with IndieWire, director Natalie Nourigat discusses her inspiration for the upcoming short.
+She recalls growing up in the Pacific Northwest (where the short is set), doing research trips to Cannon Beach, Oregon, and setbacks along the way.
+As part of the interview, a first look photo of the short was also released.

-Far From the Tree, which will debut with Disney’s Encanto in November, will be making its world premiere at an Annecy Festival screening on June 15.
-The short was directed by Natalie Nourigat, who previously directed the Short Circuit episode Exchange Student, and worked as a story artist on Ralph Breaks the Internet and Raya and the Last Dragon.
+Far From the Tree, which will debut with Disney’s Encanto in November, makes its world premiere at an Annecy Festival screening on June 15.
+Nourigat previously directed the Short Circuit episode Exchange Student, and worked as a story artist on Ralph Breaks the Internet and Raya and the Last Dragon.

 Upon the announcement that her short would be premiering at Annecy, Nourigat had this to say: